cloud-gov/cg-scripts/certbot/README.md

 ## all-in-one

-*Note* This uses bash-isms not available on the default OS X bash (3.x).
+*Note* This uses bash features not available on the default OS X bash (3.x).
 In order to run either script, make sure you've installed a newer version of bash with homebrew